FORJA Concertation Party

 The FORJA Concertation Party (Partido de la Concertación FORJA) is a centre-left political party in Argentina.
-The party is a member of the political coalition Unión por la Patria.
+The party is a member of the political coalition Homeland Force.
 Previously, the party was a member of the Front for Victory.

 The party has minor representation in the Argentine Chamber of Deputies: Mabel Caparrós, national deputy from Tierra del Fuego, was elected in 2019.
 In 2019, FORJA also gained its first-ever provincial governor: Gustavo Melella, also of Tierra del Fuego.

 History

 The party takes its name from the historical organization FORJA (Fuerza de Orientación Radical de la Joven Argentina; lit.
 "Young Argentina Radical Orientation Force"), which existed from 1935 to 1945.
 Like the historical Forja, the Concertation Party is of Radical origins but is ideologically and politically closer to Peronism.